peteisace/react-user-input/README.md

 ```

 ## How to use it ##
 Up to you really.
-I intent to fork it for each project where I want it for a base.
+I intent to clone & edit it for each project where I want it for a base.
 All that needs changing is the HtmlWebpackPlugin stuff for the title, index.html template, and then the contents of the root component ~/src/core/App.tsx.

 To work with the webpack dev server + the coveted HMR, simply run the npm command